 Pot up pretreated bulbs, such as amaryllis, paperwhite narcissus, and others, for holiday blooms.

 Extra hardy bulbs not planted outside this month can be potted up and forced for indoor blooming.
 Plant bulbs in wide, shallow pots in a soilless mix.
 Large bulbs are planted side by side with just their tips showing.
 Little bulbs are planted with ½ inch of mix covering them.
-Water well and place pots in a refrigerator, cold frame, garage, or shed where the temperature remains between 35 and 40 degrees.
+Water well and place pots in a refrigerator, cold frame, garage, or shed where the temperature remains between 35 and 40 degrees Fahrenheit.
 If storing in a refrigerator, cover pots with plastic wrap and avoid storing ripening fruit in same area.
 Some fruit releases ethylene gas, which inhibits flower formation.
 Major bulbs require 12 to 14 weeks of cold storage; little bulbs require a few weeks less.
-When pale yellow sprouts begin to show, pots can be brought out of cold storage into a bright but quite cool room (55 to 65 degrees) for about two weeks.
+When pale yellow sprouts begin to show, pots can be brought out of cold storage into a bright but quite cool room (55 to 65 degrees F.) for about two weeks.
 As flower buds begin to develop, bring pots into a warmer room but avoid direct sunlight.
 Water as needed.